 This structured vocabulary allows entities to be more easily searched, filtered, and cross-referenced with other data sources to find relevant co-occurrences and further enrich your investigation.

 Source datasets reflect the accumulated contents of a single source (i.e. a company registry, an email leak, a court archive).
 They are managed by the data administrators of Aleph and cannot be changed or edited by any other users of the platform.
+Learn about how to find a specific dataset or datasets pertaining to a specific country here.

 Groups are managed by site administrators, and cannot, therefore, be created or deleted through the Aleph user interface.